Telemarketing scammer at Crimes of Persuasion

 During a five year period he contacted four major life insurance companies to get fraudulent withdrawals and loans from his customers' life insurance, annuity and mutual funds by forging clients' signatures on withdrawal requests.

-Three of the companies forwarded checks directly to him upon "written authorization" from the "customer".
-When one company insisted on mailing the checks directly to the investor, he got the client to give him the unopened envelopes under some pretext.
 He received at least 117 checks worth about $500,000 on which he would forge the endorsement and then deposit them into his account for personal use.

 Nordic Trick